p-lr/TrekMe/Readme.md

 An archive contains everything related to the map (calibration, routes, points of interest, etc.).

+Just like maps, archives are stored on a dedicated folder which you choose in the settings of the application.
+Beware that if you uninstall TrekMe, those folders and their content (including maps and archives) will be **permanently deleted**.
+There's an exception though.
+If you have Android 9 or lower, the folder on the internal storage won't be removed.

+In other cases, the only reliable way to keep your archives safe is to move them to a secure location.
+For example, it could be a folder named "TrekMe_backup" somewhere on your SD card or internal storage.
+That folder shouldn't be a subfolder of the folder(s) used by TrekMe.

 ### <a name="TOC-Share-maps"></a>Map sharing

 A map is sometimes heavy and takes quite some time to download.
 When a friend also has TrekMe, it's